 The Company's operations are divided into two divisions: the Domestic Merchandising Services Division and the International Merchandising Services Division.
 The Domestic Merchandising Services Division provides merchandising services, in-store event staffing, product sampling, database marketing, technology services, teleservices and marketing research to manufacturers and retailers in the United States.
-The various services are primarily performed in mass merchandisers, drug store and electronic chains, convenience and grocery stores.
+The various services are primarily performed in mass merchandisers, drug store and electronics chains, convenience and grocery stores.
 The International Merchandising Services Division, established in July 2000, currently provides merchandising services through a wholly owned subsidiary in Canada, through 51% owned joint venture subsidiaries in Turkey, South Africa, India, Romania and through a 50% owned joint venture in Japan.
 In February 2005, the Company announced the establishment of a 50% owned joint venture in China.
-In September 2005, the Company also announced the establishment of a 51% owned joint venture in Lithuania.
-The Company's joint ventures in China and Lithuania are expected to be operational before the end of 2005.
+The Company's Chinese joint venture is expected to be operational before the end of 2005.